Implementing Strategy through Management Evaluation (EISM) 622

 Several of the core MBA courses have addressed the role of strategy in organizations.
 In this course, students will learn how to implement strategy through management control systems.
 After an introduction to the nature of such systems, students will learn and discuss the management control process and variations in the practice of management control.
 An organization’s strategies are implemented primarily through people inside the organization—the management control environment section of the course addresses principles of behaviour in organizations, responsibility centres, and transfer pricing.

 The course is divided into eight lessons:

-- Lesson 1: An Introduction to Management Control Systems
+- Lesson 1: Introduction to Management Control, Results Control, and Incentive Systems

-- Lesson 8: Management Control for Service Organizations and Multinational Organizations
+- Lesson 8: Management Control in Not-for-Profit Organizations

-Your grade will be based on completion of six group cases, one individual case, participation in group discussions, and a peer evaluation.
+Your grade will be based on completion of seven group cases, one individual case, participation in group discussions, and peer evaluations.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.